Technical Analysis Validated by Data

 I’ve long thought that if a coach could properly teach an athlete how to move into and out of low/high tuck there would be additional speed to be gained.

-Unfortunately, when athletes are learning this skill set they tend to move from a engaged/balanced position (flexed joints, muscle tension, deliberate weight on the outside ski) to a disengaged, two-footed flop that leads to a momentary loss of connection and even a loss of speed.
+Unfortunately, when athletes are learning this skill set they tend to move from an engaged, balanced position (flexed joints, muscle tension, deliberate weight on the outside ski) to a disengaged, two-footed flop that leads to a momentary loss of connection and even a loss of speed.
 As a coach, it has always been hard to quantify and as an athlete you automatically assume that lower is better.

-Thankfully with protern.io you can now gauge real-time changes in movement patterns based on time and speed.
+With Protern, you can gauge changes in movement patterns based on time and speed across defined sections of the course using clear performance comparison.

 How to measure: